kaancet/behaviz/docs/concepts.md

 # Core concepts

-!!! note "Stub — to be expanded"
-    This page is scaffolded.
-Fill in from the README "Core concepts" section.

 ## The return contract

 Every `plot_*` function returns `(fig, ax)`. `ax` is the drawable surface for the active